expo/expo/docs/pages/get-started/create-a-new-app.md

 When you run `expo start` (or `npm start`), Expo CLI starts Metro Bundler, which is an HTTP server that compiles the JavaScript code of our app using [Babel](https://babeljs.io/) and serves it to the Expo app.
 It also pops up Expo Dev Tools, a graphical interface for Expo CLI.

-Within the terminal, you will find these shortcuts to be useful:

-- Pressing `i` will open in an [iOS simulator](../../workflow/ios-simulator/).
-- Pressing `a` will open in an [Android emulator or connected device](../../workflow/android-studio-emulator/).
-- Pressing `w` will open in your browser.
-Expo supports all major browsers.

 > 👋 You can close the Expo Dev Tools window and disable it from starting in the future by pressing `shift+d` in your terminal running Expo CLI.
 Start it again at any time by pressing `d` in the terminal running Expo CLI.

 ## Opening the app on your phone/tablet